Dominick Elwes: Career

 In January 1960 Elwes became the assistant editor of Lilliput Magazine until its closure in July of that same year.
 From 1960 to 1962, he was the Company Director of Dome Press where he began the newsweekly Topic Magazine as editorial director, along with William Rees-Davies and Maurice Macmillan.
 While at Topic, Elwes discovered and hired a then unknown art student to be a graphic artist for the magazine, Ridley Scott, who went on to become a famous director.
 In 1963, together with Nicholas Luard, he published and subsequently became the director of Design Yearbook, which developed into the book-packaging firm November Books.
 The company's clients included Thames & Hudson, a publisher of books on art, architecture, design and visual culture.
 In 1964, he co-wrote a book with Luard, Refer to Drawer: Being a Penetrating Survey of a Shameful National Practice – Hustling, which included illustrations by cartoonist John Glashan.
 Elwes subsequently became a member of the National Union of Journalists.

 Following in his father's footsteps Elwes then became a portrait painter, painting many of London's Clermont Set.
 Around 1967 he moved to Andalucia, Spain, where, with the aid of architect Philip Jebb, he designed a Mediterranean-style apartment complex, completed in 1970.
 Clients included Luard and the actor Hugh Millais.
-In 1975, Elwes became part owner with George Britnell of a hair salon, Figurehead, on Pont Street in Knightsbridge which he filled with paintings by his father.
+In 1975, Elwes and George Britnell became owners of a hair salon, Figurehead, on Pont Street in Knightsbridge which he filled with paintings by his father.
 His then ex-wife helped promote the salon for an article in The Daily Telegraph.
-One of Elwes' portraits was of John Bingham, 7th Earl of Lucan, who disappeared in November 1974 after the murder of his children's nanny.
+One of Elwes's portraits was of John Bingham, 7th Earl of Lucan, who disappeared in November 1974 after the murder of his children's nanny.
+Elwes and Lucan had been close friends since their schooldays.